Before a financial agreement becomes legally binding, both parties are required by law to obtain independent legal advice. Why is this so?

 So by getting proper legal advice, independent of the other party, the Act makes it near impossible to argue that you didn’t know what you were signing.
 The lawyers will also make inquiry that the parties are entering the agreement of their own free will and that neither is under pressure or duress to sign the agreement.

-You basically have two options when it comes to obtaining the legal advice:-
+You basically have two options when it comes to obtaining the legal advice.
+You can:-